 John develops the ZINC database of commercially available compounds for virtual screening, the DUDE database for benchmarking virtual screening methods, the DOCK Blaster family of products for web-based virtual screening, and the SEA method of comparing proteins by the ligands they bind.

 Short bio: John received his Ph.D. for work with Jack Dunitz in chemical crystallography in 1991 at ETH Zurich.
 He worked at a startup molecular modeling company before joining Gerard Bricogne's group at the Medical Research Council's Laboratory of Molecular Biology in Cambridge UK, developing software for new macromolecular crystallographic structure solution and refinement methods (BUSTER and SHARP).
 He spent a year and a half as a staff scientist at EMBL-EBI also in Cambridge working on the PDB cleanup project before moving to Northwestern University Medical School in 2000.
-He has been working on DOCK, ZINC, and SEA since 2000.since 2000
+He has been working on DOCK, ZINC, and SEA since 2000.
+30

 I am interested in fragment-based approaches applied to drug design and substrate discovery: